MonoidMusician/blog/sources/implicit_arguments.md

 Like, consider overloaded numeric literals and operators.
 `0 + n`{.agda data-lang=PolyTT} is going to fail without an annotation, but `n + 0`{.agda data-lang=PolyTT} would succeed.
-Thus the operator is commutative, but typechecking it isn’t!
+Thus the operator is commutative, but typechecking it isnʼt!
-(Yeah, yeah, depending on how you implement `+`{.agda data-lang=PolyTT} that’ll be a beta-redex, but the point stands.
+(Yeah, yeah, depending on how you implement `+`{.agda data-lang=PolyTT} thatʼll be a beta-redex, but the point stands.
 The same issue occurs with `= {A : Type} : A → A → Type`{.agda data-lang=PolyTT}, for example.)

-It’s really tempting to do speculative typechecking, and trying to _syn_ an argument but fall back to _syn_​ing another if it is not a _syn_​able argument.
+Itʼs really tempting to do speculative typechecking, and trying to _syn_ an argument but fall back to _syn_​ing another if it is not a _syn_​able argument.
 But that just gets to be ridiculous.